asteurer/spin-migration-guide/aws/python/README.md

 SPIN_VARIABLE_AWS_SECRET_ACCESS_KEY=secret-access-key
 # Keep in mind, if your AWS account doesn't require MFA to access its resources, you may not need a session token.
 SPIN_VARIABLE_AWS_SESSION_TOKEN=session-token
-# Example region
 SPIN_VARIABLE_AWS_DEFAULT_REGION=us-west-2
-# Example service
 SPIN_VARIABLE_AWS_SERVICE=s3
-# Note the port number at the end of the host
-SPIN_VARIABLE_AWS_HOST=your-bucket-name.s3.us-west-2.amazonaws.com:80
+SPIN_VARIABLE_AWS_HOST=your-bucket-name.s3.us-west-2.amazonaws.com:443
 ```
+Please take note of the following:

+- The port number is included at the end of the `SPIN_VARIABLE_AWS_HOST` value.
+Spin adds the `Host` header to each outbound HTTP request, which does include the port number.
+If the port is not appended to the `SPIN_VARIABLE_AWS_HOST` variable, AWS will return a `SignatureDoesNotMatch` error.

-Notice that the environment variables are formatted `SPIN_VARIABLE_UPPERCASE_VARIABLE_NAME`.
+- The environment variables are formatted `SPIN_VARIABLE_UPPERCASE_VARIABLE_NAME`.
 This is the format required by Spin to read environment variables properly.
 As can be seen in the `spin.toml` file, the Spin application accesses the variables as `lowercase_variable_name`.

-Also notice that the host has the port number after.
-This is important because the signing process will take the characters :80 and radically change the hashes.
-Because spin adds the host header after the fact, we need to match what spin is adding as a header.

 ### Building and running the application: